Key takeaways

 • Most cash back credit cards don’t come with notable travel benefits (but you may be able to earn rewards on certain travel purchases).

-• Rewards value for cash back cards can be weaker when compared to the best travel credit cards.
+• Maximum potential rewards value for cash back cards can be lower when compared to the best travel credit cards.

 • You may have limited redemption options — or no redemption options other than statement credits — depending on the card you choose.